Enabling SSO to a Virtual Warehouse

 Learn how to enable SSO (single sign-on) to your Virtual Warehouse from JDBC/ODBC clients.
 Your authorized clients can connect to the Virtual Warehouse using SSO.
 Find out how to recognize a connection string to connect to a Virtual Warehouse that is SSO-enabled.

-You enable SSO connections to your Virtual Warehouse when you create a virtual warehouse.
+You enable SSO connections to your Virtual Warehouse when you create a Virtual Qarehouse.
 Authentication occurs through your browser and enterprise identity provider (IdP) provider.
 Your authorized clients can connect to the Virtual Warehouse using SSO.

 When you configure an Impala Virtual Warehouse to use SSO, connections that use the JDBC URL or the ODBC connection string are SSO-enabled connections.
 Connections to the warehouse using the Impala shell will still use LDAP.

 When you configure a Hive Virtual Warehouse to use SSO, all connections that use the JDBC URL are authenticated with the IdP provider that is configured in Management Console.

 If you are using ODBC to connect, ODBC connector (driver) documentation explains how to make the ODBC connection.

 - You must configure an IdP in the User Management module of Management Console compliant with Security Assertion Markup Language (SAML 2.0).

 - In you must set up a user group, required for enabling SSO, that identifies the users authorized to access to this Virtual Warehouse.

 - Follow instructions for adding a new Virtual Warehouse.